-- 14,000 people (25%) called for poison-related information.
+- 12,309 people (23.3% of the telephone consultations) called for poison-related information.
 Their questions were about possible problems with medication interactions, pesticide use, workplace chemicals, the safety of specific medications while breast-feeding, and many more topics.

 - 43% of poison exposures involved children younger than six, but the most serious cases occurred in adolescents and adults.